-Plots of the u-v plane coverage with the VLBA for sources at declinations of +64, +30, +06, and -18 degrees are shown in Figure 1 for horizon-to-
+Plots of the u-v plane coverage with the VLBA for sources at declinations of +64, +30, +06, and -18 degrees are shown in Figure 1 for horizon-tohorizon tracks and in Figure 2 for single "snapshot" tracks of duration $\frac{1}{2}$ hour approximately when the source transits New Mexico.
+Similar plots can be generated with the NRAO program SCHED (Walker 2001).

 Figure 1: VLBA u-v plane coverage at four declinations.
-Horizon-to-horizon tracks for an elevation limit of 10° .
+Horizonto-horizon tracks for an elevation limit of 10° .
 Plotted range is \pm 9000 km.